Yokote's history and current cityscape, which has been the setting for many conflicts [Akita Prefecture]

 - 6 Omachi Street was a merchant town during the Edo period

-The Yokote Basin, where Yokote City is located, is located in the southeastern part of Akita Prefecture, and borders Iwate Prefecture to the east.
-During the Heian period, it was under the control of the Kiyohara clan, and is known as the site of the historically famous ``Go Sannen Battle.''
-During the Edo period, it became a territory of the Kubota domain (Akita domain), and the castle town also flourished as a post town (Yokote-juku) on the Ushu-kaido road, which connects Kuwaori-juku on the Oshu-kaido road to Akita and Aomori.
+During the Heian period, it was under the control of the Kiyohara clan, and is known as the place where "three-year war" During the Edo period, it became the territory of the Kubota Domain (Akita Domain), and the castle town flourished as a post town (Yokote-juku) on the Ushu Kaido road that connects Kuwaori-juku Oshu

 After the fall of the Oshu Fujiwara clan, Yokote continued to be ruled by clans appointed as land leaders by the Kamakura shogunate, such as the Hiraga clan, for a while.